Single-wing formation: Successful teams

 In Kansas, Ed Buller created a football dynasty centered around the Single Wing offense.
 In his 40 years of coaching, which ended in 1984, Buller's only losing season was his first.
 Buller compiled a record of 335–78–7 and coached the Clyde Bluejays to 10 undefeated seasons along with 39 consecutive winning seasons.

 In Nebraska Dave Cisar's Screaming Eagle youth football teams have been running the Single Wing offense for 8 seasons.
 During that time period those teams have gone 78-5 and averaged over 35 points per contest and won two State Titles.
 He did this with 6 totally different teams in 4 different leagues in various age groups.
 His teams even used the famous "fullback full spinner series" along with the other traditional Single Wing plays.
 Coach Cisar published a book "Winning Youth Football a Step by Step Plan" in 2006 to help youth coaches install this "old school" offense.

-In Connecticut Anthony Sagnella runs the single wing with his North Haven High School Team that reached the 2015 Class L state Championship Game and were defeated by New Caanan, 42–35.
+In Connecticut, Anthony Sagnella runs the single wing with his North Haven High School Team that reached the 2015 Class L state Championship Game and were defeated by New Caanan, 42–35.
 Tailback Mike Montano was an All-State Selection as a RB with over 1800 Rushing yards and 30 TDs.
+More recently, Sagnella won back-to-back CIAC Class MM State Championships running the single wing in 2022 and 2023 with Adam Pandolfi at Taiback.

 In Colorado, Brian Christensen's Akron Rams (Class 1A) high school football team has made running the Single Wing offense a local tradition.
 Akron won back-to-back undefeated state championships in 2001 and 2002.
 They also took home State titles in 2006, 2007, and 2008.
 Christensen's teams have made the playoffs every year since 1996 and have made it to at least the semi-finals of the state playoffs all but 4 times within that span.
 The Akron Rams are renowned for their "exceptional prowess executing the single-wing offense."
 One coach characterized Akron's single-wing attack as, "A Chinese fire-drill in the backfield every single play.
 You have to play mistake-free defense or Akron's single-wing attack will burn you."
 Christensen took over the Akron program in 1996, his overall record at Akron is: 163–31 (.841 winning percentage).